Discovering...

 Begin gathering and translating documents.
 Contact your embassy in Morocco.

-Submit documents to the Moroccan family court (tribunal de famille) in the city where you'll marry.
+Submit documents to the Moroccan family court (tribunal de famille) in the city where you will marry.

 Court review period.
 An adoul (notary) will be assigned to your case.

-Schedule your civil ceremony with two adouls (Islamic notaries) present.
+Schedule the civil ceremony with two adouls (Islamic notaries) present.

 Civil ceremony conducted by adouls.
-The marriage is registered with the court.
+The marriage is registered.
 You receive a Moroccan marriage certificate (acte de mariage).

-Register your Moroccan marriage certificate with your home country's embassy for international recognition.
+Register the certificate with your home country's embassy for international recognition.

 Moroccan law requires that a non-Muslim man convert to Islam to marry a Muslim woman in Morocco.
 A non-Muslim woman may marry a Muslim man without converting.
 For interfaith couples where Moroccan law creates complications, the most common solution is a legal ceremony in the bride or groom's home country followed by a symbolic celebration in Morocco.
-Your wedding planner can advise on the specifics for your situation.
+Your wedding planner can advise on specifics.

-Three budget tiers based on real 2025-2026 pricing from Moroccan wedding planners.
+Three tiers based on real 2025-2026 pricing from Moroccan wedding planners.
 All figures in Moroccan Dirham (MAD).
-Seasonal pricing can change — peak season (April-May, Sep-Oct) adds 20-40%.
+Seasonal pricing can change — peak season adds 20-40%.

 20-40 guests · Total: 150,000 - 300,000 MAD